adel-bz/Server-Auto-Config/README.md

 # Overview
 This project is about config servers with Ansible.
+In this project, we install some dependence services like Docker and docker-compose for DevOps engineers.
+Also, we wrote some roles for hardening servers.
 We have 7 roles for the config servers:
 #### Role 1:
 In this role, we create a new user for servers and give access to the user to run ``` sudo ``` command without a password.